lapointek/group11-comp3078-capstone_project/README.md

-# Automated Inventory Management System - COMP3078 Capstone Application
+# Automated Inventory Management System

 ## How To Use